bhavinjethra/CryptoTrader/README.md

 ## Instructions

+To execute the code, Launch the docker container, and then run main.py once and will log transactions every hour.

+	python3 main.py

 ### Overview

 Cryptocurrencies are on the rise, and we want to get in on the action.
 Let's build a bot that watches the prices of certain coins and their prices, and places trades for us when they hit certain levels.